 10 Common Propane Tank Problems (and how to take care of them)

 Propane is a useful, reliable energy source, and you may be drawn to it for a number of reasons.
 Maybe you’re building an off-grid cabin in the forest.
 Maybe you want to power a backup generator so that you’ll always be prepared for a power outage.
 Maybe your business uses a lot of propane-powered equipment, and you want to keep a generous supply on hand.

 Perhaps you just want a clean, reliable energy source for your home.

 Whether you already use propane or are just getting started, you should be aware of potential problems that may arise with your propane tank and how to solve them.

 Thankfully, you can easily avoid most of these problems by keeping your tank well-maintained.
 Here at Affordable Tanks, we offer tank servicing and repairs that will alleviate problems before they even begin!

 That being said, let’s go into more detail on the eleven problems you may encounter with your propane tank and the best solutions.

 1. Propane Leaks

-Your propane tank setup should not leak.
+Your propane tank setup should never leak.
 Leaks waste propane and can be very dangerous.

 Not only is propane toxic if you inhale too much of it, but it’s also dangerous to have a flammable gas floating around freely in your home.
 If you have a propane leak inside your home, you should immediately put out any open flame and exit the house.
 Then you should shut off the propane supply and call your repairman so they can do an emergency repair.